mdebangshu/customruntime/README.md

 # customruntime
-AWS Custom Runtime Using Spring Cloud Function
+AWS Custom Runtime Using Spring Cloud Function And Using Pure FunctionRegistration